There are more than 10.5 million bass fishermen in North America. And they have one main goal in mind: To catch that big largemouth bass.

 The pre-spawn is an exciting time to fish and is often considered on if the best periods to catch largemouth.
 Prespawn triggers voracious eating and sluggish fish tend to get amped up.

 The activity of largemouth spawning is hinged on two factors: the temperature of the water and length of each day.
-Once the temperature reaches about 60 degrees, make bass begin to fan nests that’s rest in shallow waters.
+Once the temperature reaches about 60 degrees, male bass begin to fan nests of eggs that rest in shallow waters.
 They fan these eggs using their tails.
 Fanning prevents stagnant water from surrounding the eggs.

-Good to note, that although a random early spring day where the temperature increases does not mean that the fish will start to spawn.
-The biological clock of the largemouth dictates this which is controlled by the length of day.
-Warmer weather does advance the spawn but what the spawn is hinged on day light.
+Good to note that although on a random early spring day where the temperature increase, the rise in tempeature does not mean that the fish will start to spawn.
+The biological clock of the largemouth dictates spawning which is always controlled by the length of day.
+Warmer weather does advance the spam, but what the spawn is hinged on is day light.

 If spawning was based on the temperature of water by itself there would be serious consequences.
 In the first stages of spring, baby fish would emerge too early making the small frys vulnerable to early spring cold weather fronts that could decimate plankton and other organic food supplies.
 That said, the newborn fish would starve to death.
 And in return, the year’s new class of fish would be non-existent.

 To prevent situations like fluctuating weather conditions that could destroy the fish babies, largemouth typically nest in areas that provide cover.
 And it’s within these sheltered areas the male bass begin to fan away silt from the body of water’s muddy bottoms.
 They do this to prepare the female largemouth bass an area to lay her eggs in an area that usually has a more gravel based bottom.
 After the male preps her area, the momma fish moves into the cleared area and deposits her eggs.